MrRubberDucky/Decrafted-Resourcepack/README.md

 You can re-use these assets but only if you credit OG_MrRubberDucky (My Minecraft Name) in your project.
 (MIT License)

+---

+## Directories

-`/aseprite/` folder contains source material, you can open it via a program called Aseprite which is a nice Pixel Art tool.
+- `aseprite/` folder contains source material, you can open it via a program called Aseprite which is a nice Pixel Art tool.
+- `Decrafted Assets 09062023/` last known up-to-date version.
+-  `decrafted/`, `minecraft/` random raw files from some variant of the resourcepack.